Is it time to switch your coffee to matcha? Dieticians on the matcha vs coffee debate

 (Image credit: GettyImages)

-Relatively new to the market, matcha is made from ground tea leaves.
-It tastes like grass smells: green and earthy.
+Matcha is relatively new to the mass market stores.
+It is made from ground tea leaves and it tastes like grass smells: green and earthy.
 Dr Sumeet Kumar, researcher and founder of Genes Wellness, says that 'quality plays a big role in the taste of matcha.
 High-quality matcha shouldn't be too bitter.
-Instead, it should have a gentle astringency that tickles the back of your throat'.
+Instead, it should have a gentle astringency that tickles the back of your throat.'

-Lots of people are put off matcha from the bitter flavors found in cheaper leaves.
+Lots of people are put off matcha because of the bitter flavors found in cheaper leaves.
 With a splash of almond milk or sweetener, you can balance the bitterness out, making a delicious, healthy brew.
+If you've been in Blank Street recently, you'll see that they're offering blueberry and white chocolate syrups (this one from Amazon is expensive, but it's the one Blank Street uses and I'm obsessed with it).
+These make matcha taste more like a dessert than a drink.
+It's been the tipping point for a lot of people sitting on the matcha fence.

-Having to invest in the best matcha (at Amazon) can be expensive and matcha varies significantly in color, caffeine content, and taste.
+Having to invest in the best matcha (available at Amazon) can be expensive and matcha varies significantly in color, caffeine content, and taste.
 However, when you drink it, you are ingesting lots of brilliant antioxidants and amino acids.
-One of the most significant is L-Theanine.
+One of the most significant is L-theanine.
 Dr Kamar says that the amino acid L-Theanine is the reason that 'matcha provides a more gradual, sustained energy boost.
-This means that you're less likely to experience jitters and a sudden energy crash'.
+This means that you're less likely to experience jitters and a sudden energy crash.'

 As a result, it's a popular drink amongst meditators, as it promotes a sense of focus, relaxation and calmness without causing drowsiness.
 If you want to buy the best matcha on the market, I would recommend trying one of these: